Characteristic modules over a local ring: Introduction

-A natural question stems from the aforementioned isomorphism.
-It is whether the ring $R$ can be characterized regarding certain properties of higher Tor modules of $\widehat{R}$ over $Q$.
-In this paper, we focus on the last nonzero Tor module of $\widehat{R}$ over $Q$ and define the {\em characteristic module} of $R$ to be such an $R$-module $\T_R$ that satisfies
+The notion of conormal modules has been studied actively for more than half a century in its algebraic and geometric aspects.
+For example, see \cite{AH,B,F,V, V2} and the references therein.
+The most celebrated result at the subject is the Vasconcelos' Conjecture that states that if $\pd_R \C_R<\infty$, then the ring $R$ is a complete intersection.
+The conjecture recently was resolved by Briggs \cite{B}.
+This result inspired us to investigate whether the ring $R$ can be characterized regarding certain (homological) properties of higher Tor modules of $\widehat{R}$ over $Q$.
+In this paper, we focus on the last (nonzero) Tor module of $\widehat{R}$ over $Q$ and define the {\em characteristic module} of $R$ to be such an $R$-module $\T_R$ that satisfies

 where $s=\pd_Q\widehat R$.
-More generally, for each (finitely generated) $R$-module $M$ we shall define the {\em characteristic module} $\T_M$ of $M$ by the existence of an isomorphism $\widehat{\T_M}\cong\Tor_s^Q(\widehat R,\widehat M)$.
+More generally, for each finitely generated $R$-module $M$ we shall define the {\em characteristic module} $\T_M$ of $M$ by the existence of an isomorphism $\widehat{\T_M}\cong\Tor_s^Q(\widehat R,\widehat M)$.
 We also consider the dual notion and define the {\em cocharacteristic module} of $M$ as an $R$-module $\E_M$ such that $\widehat{\E_M}\cong\Ext_Q^s(\widehat R,\widehat M)$.

 First we discuss the existence and uniqueness of (co)characteristic modules and show that if they exist, they do not depend on the choice of a Cohen presentation.
 More precisely, we prove the following theorem.